Quantum thermodynamics with fast driving and strong coupling via the mesoscopic leads approach: Thermodynamics of a driven resonant-level

 Next, as an important check, we compare the quantities computed for the driven resonant-level model against their classical counterpart in the high-temperature.
 We consider the same setup as before, with exactly the same parameters except for the temperature of the two baths.
 In the limit $T \gg \Gamma$, the population of the dot is well described by a classical Pauli master equation of the form

 with a time-dependent Fermi distribution $f_{\alpha}(t) = [e^{(\epsilon(t) - \mu_\alpha)/T}+1]^{-1}$.
-In Fig.~\ref{fig:high_temperature_limit}, we show the comparison of the entropy of the dot computed using our approach against the results obtained by numerically integrating the classical master equation [Eq.~\eqref{eq:pauli_master_eq}] for increasing values of $T$.
+In Fig.~\ref{fig:high_temperature_limit}, we show the comparison of the entropy of the dot computed using our approach for increasing values of $T$ against the results obtained by numerically integrating the classical master equation [Eq.~\eqref{eq:pauli_master_eq}] for high temperature.
 The plots clearly show the convergence of the results with increasing temperature, providing another benchmark for the consistency of our approach.

-Having benchmarked our approach in a prototype example, in the next section, we proceed to a highly non-trivial case.
+This simply demonstrates that the mesoscopic leads approach recovers the high-temperature, classical limit.
+At lower temperatures and weak-coupling, one could also benchmark the mesoscopic leads approach against a Floquet-Born-Markov approach \cite{KOHLER2005379, PhysRevA.99.063828}, which has a wider regime of validity.
+In fact, the formalism in Sec.~\ref{subsec:floquet} is a version of Floquet-Born-Markov approach, but applied to the extended set-up of system and the leads.
+However, since we have already benchmarked against exact results, we proceed to a more non-trivial system in the next section.